PcapPlusPlus/pcapplusplus.github.io/docs/install/freebsd.md

 The default installation directory is `/usr/local` which means the header files will be copied to `/usr/local/include/pcapplusplus` and the library files will be copied to `/usr/local/lib`.

 You can change the installation directory by using the __`--install-dir`__ switch in the configuration script.

+## Running tests

+PcapPlusPlus contains a set of test-cases you can run to make sure that everything works correctly on your system.
+[This guide](/docs/install/build-source/tests) contains detailed instructions on how to run them.